 You can use page segments to show Tags only on a specific page or pages (URLs).
 To learn more about page segmentation, continue reading the following section.

 To manage page segments, click the Manage page segments link available in the Editor, and you will be redirected to the page segmentation management section in the Portal:

 - there, you can see the existing page segments and their usage

 - you cannot delete a page segment that is still being used by a Tag or any other content type

-A tooltip will show a notification in case the element is not visible in the current view.
+A message will be shown in the Editor view in case the selected element is not visible in the current view.

 How to update and maintain Tags